 - Publisher: Ward Lock & Co

-The story is narrated by Dr. Watson, which brings an interesting twist to the story.
-Instead of knowing everything from the master Sherlock himself, the reader is forced to see everything from Watson’s innocent view.
-Watson is capable to keep up with Sherlock and the mystery of the two deaths, but does not catch everything Sherlock does.
+Dr. Watson narrates the story, which brings an interesting view to the story.
+Watson is able to keep up with Sherlock and the mystery of the two deaths, but does not catch everything Sherlock does.
 It’s fascinating to see how Sherlock can catch details that almost seem impossible.
 Watson also has a good snappy voice that’s easy to read.

-The book, however, is split into two parts.
-The first part is solely told through Watson’s point of view (POV).
+But the book has two parts.
+The first part is from Watson’s point of view (POV).
 The second part begins with a third person POV of what happened before the murder.
 The story is told in great detail and seems off-topic at first.
-It’s not clear what the story is following for a while since it starts off as a whole new story.
-The story connects back together after about five chapters.
+It’s not clear what the story is following for a while since it starts like a whole new story.
+They connect back together after about five chapters.
 Which, to me, puts the whole story at a disadvantage.

 Average rating on Goodreads: 4.15/5